ginkgo-project/ginkgo/BENCHMARKING.md

    tabs allow to access the result of the processed data after invoking the processing script.

-### 4: Detailed performance analysis and debugging
+### 5: Detailed performance analysis and debugging

 Detailed performance analysis can be ran by passing the environment variable `DETAILED=1` to the benchmarking script.
 This detailed run is available for solvers and allows to log the internal residual after every iteration as well as log the time taken by all operations.
+These features are also available in the `performance-debugging` example which can be used instead and modified as needed to analyze Ginkgo's performance.

 These features are implemented thanks to the loggers located in the file `${ginkgo_src_dir}/benchmark/utils/loggers.hpp`.
 Ginkgo possesses hooks at all important code